manuiageek/twitter-bot-uploader/README.md

 The python script code was written with the help of chatgpt

 # PENTAHO (v9) transformation
-the PENTAHO_UPLOAD_TO_X.ktr file is a transformation for pentaho (kitchen ETL software) in order to take a pool of images to send to your account attached to your tweet !
+the PENTAHO/PENTAHO_UPLOAD_TO_X.ktr file is a transformation for pentaho (kitchen ETL software) in order to take a pool of images to send them attached to your twitter post